NLnetLabs/unbound/doc/unbound.conf.rst

 .. _unbound.conf.ratelimit-below-domain:

 ratelimit-below-domain: *<domain> <number qps or 0>*
-    Override the global :ref:`ratelimit:<unbound.conf.ratelimit>` for a domain name that ends in this name.
+    Override the global :ref:`ratelimit<unbound.conf.ratelimit>` for a domain name that ends in this name.
     You can give this multiple times, it then describes different settings in different parts of the namespace.
     The closest matching suffix is used to determine the qps limit.
-    The rate for the exact matching domain name is not changed, use :ref:`ratelimit-for-domain:<unbound.conf.ratelimit-for-domain>` to set
+    The rate for the exact matching domain name is not changed, use :ref:`ratelimit-for-domain<unbound.conf.ratelimit-for-domain>` to set
     that, you might want to use different settings for a top-level-domain and subdomains.
     A value of 0 will disable ratelimiting for domain names that end in this